Cold sores are small painful blisters that can appear around the mouth, face, or

 a generally ill feeling, and swollen neck glands.

-After someone first gets HSV-1, the virus can lie quietly in the body without causing
+After a child first gets HSV-1, the virus can lie quietly in the body without causing

 any symptoms.
 But it can wake up again later from things like: